xdobry/rdfglance/Readme.md

 ## Contributing

-We welcome contributions from the community.
-If you would like to contribute to **RDFGlance**, please fork the repository and submit a pull request.
-Make sure to follow the contribution guidelines outlined in the repository.
+I welcome contributions from the community.
+If you find something odd, please open an issue — even small notes help.
+Please report bugs only this way they can be fixed.
-You can also create [github issue](https://github.com/xdobry/rdfglance/issues)
+You can also create [github issue](https://github.com/xdobry/rdfglance/issues) or just drop me an email <mail@xdobry.de>.

+I've been developing open-source software for many years, but lately I hardly get any feedback, even though it's being used.

 ## License